Unicorn (Seattle)

-Unicorn (sometimes Unicorn Bar) is a bar and restaurant in Seattle's Capitol Hill neighborhood, in the United States.
+Unicorn (sometimes Unicorn Bar) is a bar and restaurant on Seattle's Capitol Hill, in the United States.

 Description

-The bar Unicorn, located in Seattle's Capitol Hill neighborhood, has been described by Eater Seattle's Gabe Guar as a "French circus-arcade-and-Jello-shot destination".
+The bar Unicorn, located on Seattle's Capitol Hill, has been described by Eater Seattle's Gabe Guar as a "French circus-arcade-and-Jello-shot destination".
 Unicorn has a "downstairs sibling" called Narwhal.
-Thrillist has described the bar as a "ridiculously high-concept French-circus-styled drinkery with vividly striped walls and zebra patterned/faux-period furniture", with a Sunday brunch buffet and drag variety show called Mimosas with Momma.
+Thrillist has described Unicorn as a "ridiculously high-concept French-circus-styled drinkery with vividly striped walls and zebra patterned/faux-period furniture", with a Sunday brunch buffet and drag variety show called Mimosas with Momma.
 In 2019, Time Out's Olivia Hall described Unicorn as a "trippy", "circus-themed place" worth visiting, but "not really a local hangout".
 She described the interior as "drenched in wild colors with an impressive collection of animal heads that watch your every move".

 Unicorn and Narwhal both serve carnival foods such as corndogs, funnel cake, popcorn, and "unicorn balls" (fried pork balls with ginger and jalapeño).
 Cocktails on the drink menu include the Cereal Killer (Froot Loop vodka, Rumchata, Sprite, grenadine) and the Fantasy Island (brown sugar bourbon, cream soda, orange soda).

 History

 Unicorn opened in January 2010, replacing the Satellite Lounge.
 Narwhal opened in 2012.

 Adam Heimstadt co-owns Unicorn, as of 2010–2020.
 Mama Tits has performed at the venue.

 Unicorn and Narwhal both closed for months during the COVID-19 pandemic, but re-opened with limited seating, a smaller menu, and no arcade games in September 2020.

+In 2025, the building that houses Unicorn caught fire.